 The Marburger STEM Center Taubman Complex

-Opened in August 2016, the A. Alfred Taubman Engineering, Architecture and Life Sciences Complex, home of the Marburger STEM Center, has 36,700 square feet of much needed laboratory and collaboration space to support emerging multidisciplinary programs.
-The Taubman Complex enjoys a prominent place on campus, linking the Science Building and the current Engineering Building, which also will undergo a major renovation.
+Opened in August 2016, the A. Alfred Taubman Engineering, Architecture and Life Sciences Complex, home of the Marburger STEM Center, has 36,700 square feet of laboratory and collaboration space to support emerging multidisciplinary programs.
+The Taubman Complex enjoys a prominent place on campus, linking the Science Building and the current Engineering Building.

 The building was designed by nationally renowned architect Thom Mayne, principal of Morphosis, a California architectural firm known for its unique educational and civil buildings.
 The architect of record is Detroit-based Albert Kahn Associates.